 This is the initial public offering of the ordinary shares of Avago Technologies Limited, a public limited company incorporated under the laws of the Republic of Singapore.
-We are offering 21,500,000 of the ordinary shares to be sold in this offering and the selling shareholders identified in this prospectus, including members of our senior management and entities affiliated with directors of our company, are offering an additional 14,500,000 ordinary shares.
+We are offering 21,500,000 of the ordinary shares to be sold in this offering and the selling shareholders identified in this prospectus, including members of our senior management and entities affiliated with directors of our company, are offering an additional 21,700,000 ordinary shares.
 We will not receive any proceeds from the sale of the shares to be offered by the selling shareholders.
 Prior to this offering, there has been no public market for our ordinary shares.

-We have applied for listing of our ordinary shares on the Nasdaq Global Select Market under the symbol "AVGO."
+Our ordinary shares have been approved for listing on the Nasdaq Global Select Market under the symbol "AVGO."